If you are thinking of selling your buy-to-let property, you need to understand capital gains tax (CGT) and how much your final bill is likely to be.

 5. Check whether you're entitled to private residence relief or letting relief

 Private residence relief

-For example, if you bought a property in October 2010 for £350,000 and sold it in October 2020 for £500,000 you would make a capital gain of £150,000.
-However, if you lived in the property as your main residence for the first five years and rented the property out for the final five then you are entitled to tax relief for 69 months (60 months you were living there plus nine months prior to the sale).
+For example, if you bought a property in January 2012 for £350,000 and sold it in January 2022 for £500,000 you would make a capital gain of £150,000.
+However, if you lived in the property as your main residence for the first five years and rented the property out for the final five, you are entitled to tax relief for 69 months (60 months you were living there plus nine months prior to the sale).
 In this example, you would only have to pay CGT on £63,750 of the gain.

 Calculated as: 150,000 – (150,000/120 x 69)

-If you lived in your property at the same time as your tenant, you may qualify for lettings relief up to £40,000.
+If you lived in your property at the same time as your tenant, you might qualify for lettings relief up to £40,000.

 CGT is a complex business, and the rules and allowances change frequently.
 If you are looking to sell, we strongly recommend you seek advice from a financial advisor before trying any schemes to reduce or defer CGT.